SmailikHappy/Frozen-defense/README.md

 This project is considered complete, and not supported anymore.
 It was part of university intake, which I passed successfully.
 I was a complete beginner and learning OOP from a complete basics when I was developing this project.

+> This project was undertaken during my early stages as a programmer, and my main objective was to learn new concepts rather than produce polished code.
+As a result, **<u>the quality of the code is lacking.</u>**

 ## Creadits

 Credits to [3Dgep](https://www.3dgep.com/cpp-fast-track-2-template/) as the template for the developed game is taken from their website.